Honky Tonk Freeway

-Honky Tonk Freeway is a 1981 American-British comedy film directed by John Schlesinger.
-The film, conceived and co-produced by Don Boyd, was one of the most expensive box office bombs in history, losing its British backers Thorn EMI between $11 million and $22 million dollars and profoundly affecting its fortunes and aspirations.
+Honky Tonk Freeway is a 1981 British comedy film directed by John Schlesinger.
+The film, conceived and co-produced by Don Boyd, was one of the most expensive box office bombs in history, losing its British backers Thorn EMI between $11 million and $22 million and profoundly affecting its fortunes and aspirations.

 Plot

-In a small Florida tourist town named Ticlaw, the mayor/preacher Kirby T. Calo (William Devane) also operates a hotel and tiny wildlife safari park.
+In a small Florida tourist town named Ticlaw, the mayor/preacher Kirby T. Calo also operates a hotel and tiny wildlife safari park.
 The town's major draw is a water-skiing elephant named Bubbles.
 When the state highway commission builds a freeway adjacent to the town, Calo slips an official $10,000 to assure an off-ramp.
 The ramp does not come, so the townsfolk literally paint the town pink to attract visitors.

 Meanwhile, tourists from various parts of the United States, shown in a series of concurrent, ongoing vignettes, are heading to Florida and will all end up in Ticlaw, one way or another.
-They include a pair of bank robbers from New York (George Dzundza, Joe Grifasi) who pick up a cocaine-dealing hitchhiker (Daniel Stern); a Chicago copy machine repairman and aspiring children's book author (Beau Bridges), who picks up a waitress (Beverly D'Angelo), who is carrying her deceased mother's ashes to Florida; a dentist and his dysfunctional family (Howard Hesseman, Teri Garr, Peter Billingsley and Jenn Thompson), vacationing cross-country in their RV; an elderly woman (Jessica Tandy) with a drinking problem and her loving husband (Hume Cronyn), who are heading to Florida to retire; two nuns (mother superior Geraldine Page, novice nun Deborah Rush); and a wannabe country songwriter (Paul Jabara) hauling a playful rhino and other wild animals to Ticlaw.
+They include Eugene and Osvaldo, a pair of bank robbers from New York who pick up a cocaine-dealing hitchhiker; Chicago copy machine repairman and aspiring children's book author Duane Hansen, who picks up waitress Carmen Odessa Shelby, who is carrying her deceased mother's ashes to Florida; dentist Snapper Kramer and his dysfunctional family, vacationing cross-country in their RV; Carol, an elderly woman with a drinking problem and her loving husband Sherm, who are heading to Florida to retire; two nuns, mother superior Sister Mary Clarise and novice nun Sister Mary Magdalene; and T.J.
+Tupus, a wannabe country songwriter hauling a playful rhino and other wild animals to Ticlaw.